Hybrid relaunches Tech Wire Asia, reveals plans for global tech site

 “Across Asia, there is massive growth in the entrepreneurial start-up scene through to maturing mid-size businesses,” he said.

 “Our editorial team writes real stories that offer actionable insights to our audience.”

-We’d also like to thank you, our audience, for sticking with us as we learned, evolved and improved our content to meet what you want to read.
-Thank you for your support and your time, and we hope that you’ll continue to keep up with us as we continue to tell more compelling stories about Asia’s technology story.
+We’d also like to thank you, our audience, for sticking with us as we learned, evolved and improved our content to match your needs and interest.
+Thank you for your support and time, and we hope you’ll continue to read us as we strive to produce better, more compelling stories about technology.

 On Hybrid’s future plans for growth, Craven said the company expects to open a global technology site for the SME market in December 2017.
 The website, he explains, will be run and operated from a new office space in the US.

 Apart from Tech Wire Asia, Hybrid’s current websites include Asian Correspondent, Travel Wire Asia and Study International.
 In October 2017, traffic to the combined portfolio exceeded 8.5 million unique visitors.